microsoft/react-native-windows-samples/docs/native-platform-modules.md

 }
 ```

-We can see then, that the `testlib` JavaScript module exports a `multiply()` function which internally simply calls the `Testlib.multiply()` function.
+We can see then, that the `testlib` JavaScript module exports a `multiply()` function which internally calls the `Testlib.multiply()` function.

 > **Note:** Libraries are not required to expose any of their Native Module functions directly to their consumers.
 This sample just illustrates the simplest case of a pass-through call to the Native Module function.
-Libraries can and often do have lots of functionality written in JavaScript, and may provide a wholly different API surface to their customers.
+Libraries can and often do wrap their Native Modules within JavaScript ones, and therefore may provide a wholly different API surface to their customers.

 ## Next Steps